skit-ai/tech/_posts/2022-05-19-theory-of-mind.md

 One of the important goals of AI is to blend in the lives of Humans and solve problems _with humans-in-the-loop_, achieving this requires modeling humans and other machines around the agent, similar to how we humans do.

 Some studies [3, 4] have shown that specially designed Multi-Agent Reinforcement Learning algorithms pass the Sally-Anne False-belief task.
-However, False-belief tasks have not been designed/testsed against chatbots.
-In this section, we test multiple Language Models (LM) against the Sally-Anne task, and check whether they pass the test or not.
+However, False-belief tasks have not been designed for/tested against chatbots.
+In this section, we test multiple Language Models (LM) against the Sally-Anne and Smarties tasks, and check whether they pass the tests or not.

 ### Methodology
 All of the experiments were done using Huggingface's Hub has inference interface.
 These experiments can be easily re-ran, however, it is not guarrenteed to get the same results since the inference is non-detereministic.
 The tasks are widely used and are available in Wikipedia and other scientific papers on which some/all of the LMs may have been trained on, hence these tests are not conclusive.